krb5/krb5/doc/admin/enctypes.rst

 camellia256-cts-cmac             >=1.9    none
 ========================== ===== ======== =======

-krb5 releases 1.8 and later disable the single-DES enctypes by default.
+krb5 releases 1.18 and later do not support single-DES.  krb5 releases 1.8 and later disable the single-DES enctypes by default.
 Microsoft Windows releases Windows 7 and later disable single-DES enctypes by default.